October 13, 2025

 Pricing

-Free: 100 items, shared boards
+Free: 100 notes/images/links, 10 file uploads, unlimited shared boards

-Team: $49/month for up to 10 members
+Team: $49/month (yearly), for teams

 User Reviews